 Vector Magic recommends using the PNG format when storing logos as bitmaps.

-BMP - There are actually several BMP formats (BitMaP).
+- There are actually several BMP formats (BitMaP).
 Windows and Macintosh have their

 own formats, both of which are called BMP.
 Most modern image editing tools are able to read both.

 In any case, all of the variants of BMP should be avoided when possible, as they use little to no